 - What are financial and capital structure?

-- Defining, explaining, and measuring financial structure.
+- Defining, explaining, and measuringfinancial structure.
+Metrics for measuring leverage.

 - Defining, explaining, and measuring capital structure (capitalization).
+Metrics for measuring capitalization).

 - When Is there too much debt?
 When is there too little debt?
+Why is Too Much or Too Little Debt a Problem?

 - How do companies change financial and capital structures?